Glossary of Terms

 Wh Watt-Hour

-Zero Air Specially polished Grade E air that contains less than 0.1 ppm of hydrocarbon impurities.
+Zero Air Specially polished Grade E air containing less than 0.1 ppm of hydrocarbon impurities.

 Loading...